Paint (band): Opening the vaults and closing shop (2018–present)

 In 2018, the band marked its 10-year anniversary with an archives project, digging up the instrumental score for 11:11 entitled Chapter 11, and a compilation of unreleased material, Set The Children Free: The Lost Demos 2011 - 2018, followed by The Book of Joe, a 316-page photo e-book documenting the band's on stage history with photographer Joe Mac.
 In 2021, continuing to dig through the archives, an unreleased 2007 recording of a single, "Life," was released.

-Announcing their closing shop on creating new music and live performance in 2023, in line with their 15th anniversary, Paint released ambitious and meticulously-compiled "15th anniversary" deluxe editions of Can You Hear Me? and Where We Are Today, each featuring 45 tracks of demos, live recordings, radio performances, and retrospective interviews, along with extensive liner notes and reimagined artwork.
+Announcing their closing shop on creating new music and live performance in 2023, in line with their 15th anniversary, Paint released a meticulously-compiled "15th anniversary" special editions of Can You Hear Me? and Where We Are Today, each featuring 45 tracks of demos, live recordings, radio performances, and retrospective interviews, along with extensive liner notes and reimagined artwork.
 The band continues to maintain their online community and mine the vaults for ongoing archival projects "in honour of those who've supported us over the years and years."